ajaxray/geek-life/README.md

 ### Contribute

-If you fix a bug or want to add/improve a feature, and it's alligned with the focus (merging with ease) of this tool, I will be glad to accept your PR. :)
+If you fix a bug or want to add/improve a feature, and it's aligned with the focus (merging with ease) of this app, I will be glad to accept your PR. :)

-## You may ask...
+## :questions: You may ask...

 #### Where is the data stored?
 Can I change the location?